Anthrax/Testament concert cancelled - BC Local News

 The Anthrax and Testament concert scheduled for May 18th at the Cranbrook Curling Centre has been cancelled, according to the City of Cranbrook.

-Staff attributes the cancellation tos a scheduling conflict with the farwell tour for Slayer.
+Staff attributes the cancellation to a scheduling conflict with the farwell tour for Slayer.

 All ticket holders can receive a refund at the Western Financial Place box office with proof of ticket purchase.